Torrance, Long Beach and Airport Court Expugement Law

 Misdemeanor and felony convictions can usually be expunged.
 Once relief has been granted, you can honestly answer "no" to a question regarding criminal convictions in many circumstances.

-All legal work is done by an Attorney with 20 + years legal experience and more than 2000 successful expungement cases.
+All legal work is done by an Attorney team with 25+ years legal experience and more than 500 successful expungement cases in Long Beach and the Airport Court.

 We have successfully expunged a large number of criminal records in Torrance, Airport and Long Beach Criminal Courts.
 The procedure can take from 10-16 weeks depending upon the Court, the complexity of the case, and how old the conviction is.
 Some delays can occur as this is a large county (Los Angeles) with limited resources dedicated to expungement processing.